Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_6_arrays/README.md

 - Create Arrays of different Data Types
 - Access and change elements at a specific index
 - Loop through those arrays
+- Find the min max and average of an array of ints

 ### Helpful Links